SeanJxie/raytracing-in-python/README.md

 Is it slow?
 Yes.
 Very, very, very unbearably slow.
 I paid the appropriate price.

-I recommend running the raytracer with [PyPy](https://www.pypy.org/), which I've measured to be about 35 times faster than CPython when running the raytracer on the demo scene WITH multiprocessing.
+I recommend running the raytracer with [PyPy](https://www.pypy.org/), which I've measured to be about 35 times faster than CPython when running the raytracer on the demo scene WITH my own attempt at multiprocessing.